Breaking the Cycle: Transformative Techniques To Eliminate Junk Food & Sugar From Your Diet

 With the constant influx of media telling us to go to fast-food restaurants, try new desserts, and consume more alcohol, we are flooded with messages that promote unhealthy living.

 Teaching yourself and your children positive food habits can help develop long-term habits that are going to make a significant change in your lives.
-Gamification of dietary decision making can help educate yourself and your children about the nutrition of food, how to eat healthy food, and how to monitor your daily food intake are all key pieces that increase the likelihood of making healthy choices in the future [7].
+Gamification of dietary decision making can help educate yourself and your children about the nutrition of food, how to eat healthy food, and how to monitor your daily food intake are all key pieces that increase the likelihood of making healthy choices in the future.7

 Choosing healthy fats, organic foods, whole foods, and lean proteins are just a few of the choices that you can make to change your eating habits.
 Learning to listen to your body, like when you are thirsty, and making healthy food selections is a sustainable way of living without feeling like you are dieting.

-Once you know how to stop eating junk food and sugar while gamifying your life, you can get those same congratulations through your own reward system.
-Heck, you can even gamify your water consumption or other parts of your life too.
+Once you’ve mastered avoiding junk food and sugar while integrating gamification into your life, you can achieve similar rewards through your own personalized reward system.Heck, you can even gamify your water consumption or other parts of your life too.

 Drink Water

 Learning how to respond to your body’s natural triggers when thirsty or hungry can be the difference between consuming 500 extra calories in unneeded snacks or simply hydrating your body.
-When you are dehydrated, changes happen in your body – your blood volume decreases, sodium concentration increases, and your energy levels plummet [8].
+When you are dehydrated, changes happen in your body – your blood volume decreases, sodium concentration increases, and your energy levels plummet.8

 Or in other words, drinking water can be the cure-all for these bodily sensations.
-Instead of eating empty calories that our body does not need, drinking water can typically remedy this feeling of hunger or thirst
+Instead of eating empty calories that our body does not need, drinking water can typically remedy this feeling of hunger or thirst.

 Eat Mindfully to Avoid Emotional Eating & Weight Gain